-The Company provides engineered shipping packages ("Cryoport Express[®] Shippers") to its customers and charges a fee in exchange for the use of the Cryoport Express[®] Shipper.
-The Company's arrangements are similar to the accounting standard for leases since they convey the right to use the Cryoport Express[®] Shipper over a period of time.
-The Company retains the title to the Cryoport Express[®] Shippers and provides its customers the use of the Cryoport Express[®] Shipper for a specific shipping cycle.
-At the culmination of the customer's shipping cycle, the Cryoport Express[®] Shipper is returned to the Company.
-As a result, the Company classifies the Cryoport Express[®] Shipper program.
+The Company provides engineered shipping packages ("Cryoport Express® Shippers") to its customers and charges fees for the use of the Cryoport Express® Shipper.
+The Company's arrangements are similar to the accounting standard for leases since they convey the right to use the Cryoport Express® Shipper over a period of time.
+The Company retains title to the Cryoport Express® Shippers and provides its customers the use of the Cryoport Express® Shipper for a specific shipping cycle.
+At the culmination of the customer's shipping cycle, the Cryoport Express® Shipper is returned to the Company, where it is cleaned, disassembled, tested, recertified and placed into inventory for reuse.
+As a result, the Company classifies the Cryoport Express® Shippers as property and equipment for the per-use Cryoport Express® Shipper program.

 Property and equipment are recorded at cost.
-Cryoport Express[®] Shippers, which include SmartPak IITM Condition Monitoring Systems and/or data loggers, comprise 18% and 20% of the Company's net property and equipment balance at March 31, 2020 and December 31, 2019, respectively, and are depreciated using the straight-line method over their estimated useful lives of three years.
-Mechanical and liquid nitrogen freezers acquired in the Cryogene acquisition comprise 23% of the Company's net property and equipment balance at March 31, 2020 and are depreciated using the straight-line method over their estimated useful lives of seven to twelve years.
-Equipment and furniture are depreciated using the straight-line method over their estimated useful lives of seven to twelve years.
-Equipment and furniture are depreciated using the straight-line method over their estimated useful lives are amortized using the straight-line method over the estimated useful life of the asset or the lease term, whichever is shorter.
+Cryoport Express® Shippers, which include SmartPak IITM Condition Monitoring Systems and/or data loggers, comprise 19% of the Company's net property and equipment balance at June 30, 2020 and December 31, 2019, respectively, and are depreciated using the straight-line method over their estimated useful lives of three years.
+Cryogene mechanical and liquid nitrogen freezers comprise 21% and 25%, of the Company's net property and equipment balance at June 30, 2020 and December 31, 2019, respectively and are depreciated using the straight-line method over their estimated useful lives of seven to twelve years.
+Equipment and furniture are depreciated using the straight-line method over their estimated useful lives (generally three to fifteen years) and leasehold improvements are amortized using the straight-line method over the estimated useful life of the asset or the lease term, whichever is shorter.